RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/troubleshooting-ubuntu-dual-boot.md

 Restart the computer.
 While it is booting up, press the button for the computer that opens BIOS Setup.
 This is either F2, F8, F10, or F12, but check the computer’s manual pages.
 When the partition options show up, move down to the name of the USB drive inserted and select it.
 When booting the USB, pick the option that says “Ubuntu (safe graphics)” to prevent display issues caused by the graphics card.

 ## Move/combine partitions to make use of inaccessible partitions
 Partitions of unallocated data can only be incorporated into another partition using Extend Volume if the unallocated partition is to the right of an existing partition with an OS.
 If there are multiple partitions of unallocated data or it is in a place where it is not able to get extended, use gparted in Ubuntu.
+(If it is not installed by default on Ubuntu, then install gparted following this guide: https://linuxways.net/centos/how-to-install-gparted-on-ubuntu-20-04/).
 This can be done before installing Ubuntu by selecting “Try Ubuntu” when loading Ubuntu from the bootable USB drive.
 Open a terminal by pressing at the same time Ctrl+Alt+T and run the command “gparted”.
 Once the window opens, select the partition of unallocated space and click the “Resize/Move” option to move the partition to where it can be used by Extend Volume on the partition, or click a partition used for an OS and move the sides of the partition to occupy the desired amount of unallocated memory.
 After each desired operation, click the Resize/Move button to queue the operation.

 ### Troubleshooting: gparted does not allow actions
 If gparted is not allowing a certain action or is preventing it from ocurring, undo all previous steps and make sure each step is done individually by clicking Resive/Move after the step to prevent operations from conflicting.